 3. Van der Waals forces

-There are molecular attractions that do not require the presence of charges.
-These are known as the Van der Waals forces of attraction and are present in non-polar molecules.
+There are molecular attractions that may or may not require the presence of charges.
+These are known as the Van der Waals forces of attraction and are present in all molecules.

-The Van der Waals forces are a combination of Keesom force (permanent molecular dipoles), Debye forces (permanent and induced dipoles), and London dispersion forces (instantaneously induced dipoles), of which the London dispersion forces is the most dominant.
+The Van der Waals forces are a combination of Keesom force (permanent molecular dipole-dipole), Debye forces (permanent dipole-induced dipole), and London dispersion forces (instantaneous-induced dipole), of which the London dispersion forces are the weakest.

-London dispersion forces, a type of Van der Waal forces
+London dispersion forces, a type of Van der Waals’ forces